amranidev/laracombee/README.md

 ##### Add/Drop columns.

-You can add or frop columns with these following commands:
+You can add or drop columns with these following commands:

 Add column : `php artisan laracombee:add email:string age:integer --to=user`